mahussain1/Image-Segmentaion/README.md

  *Predicted Output*

 ## Train
 For training, model configuration can be set in `config.py` file.
+After that open conda enviroemnt and change directory to project folder.
+Run `python train.py` to start training process.
 I trained this model for binary class segmentation using U-Net.
 Due to unavailability of GPU, it took 16 hours to train a model on CPU.

 ### Credits